 Railway Group Standards are, for the purposes of Interoperability, notified to the European Commission as National Technical Rules (NTRs).
 RSSB is responsible, on behalf of the industry, for proposing to the DfT those industry standards that should be notified against each of the (NTSN's) for use on the GB mainline railway.
 The DfT may need to notify additional requirements to ensure the notified NTRs address all of the essential requirements.
-The DfT publishes the NTRs and project-specific technical rules that it has notified to the European Commission for use in Great Britain.
+The DfT publishes the NTRs and project-specific technical rules.